Skip to Content

 While walking the trail, take in the scenic views of the Lone Star State.

-Once you have fun at Dinosaur Valley, be sure to visit the small town of Glen Rose, TX, also.
+Once you have fun at Dinosaur Valley, visit the small town of Glen Rose, TX, also.

 Boykin Creek Waterfall, Angelina National Forest